 • The main stairway

-• The saloon (where the Christmas tree goes)
+• The saloon (where the Christmas tree stands during the holidays)

 There are some signs to explain more about the rooms and if/how they were used in filming.
 There are also several employees around the house able to answer any questions.